smartcontractkit/external-adapters-js/packages/composites/bob/README.md

 # Bob adapter for Chainlink

-The adapter provides an interface for retrieving data from the Bitcoin blockchain.
+The adapter provides an interface for retrieving data from the source blockchain.

 ## Configuration